intel/ai-reference-models/models_v2/tensorflow/maskrcnn/training/gpu/CONTAINER.md

 ## Description

-This document has instructions for running MaskRCNN training with BFloat16 precision using Intel® Extension for TensorFlow on Intel® Data Center GPU Max Series.
+This document has instructions for running MaskRCNN training with BFloat16 and FP32 precisions using Intel® Extension for TensorFlow on Intel® Data Center GPU Max Series.

 ## Datasets